tj-actions/verify-changed-files/README.md

 # verify-changed-files
-A github action to verify changed files.
+A github action to verify that certian files changed during the pipeline execution.

 ```yaml
 on: